 Andrew Cecere '82

-He was named chief executive officer of Minnesota-based U.S. Bancorp earlier this year.
+Cecere was named president of U.S. Bancorp in 2016, chief executive officer in 2017 and chairman in 2018.
 Cecere has been with U.S. Bancorp since 1985 and has held other leadership roles within the organization, including chief financial officer, chief operating officer, president and vice chairman.